kevinslin/h7b-dendron-netlify/vault/notes.finance.etf.etf-pick-en.md

 - Historical Fund Returns
 - Currency Hedging

-> Note to self: write similar things for Vietnam markets.
+> Note: I should write similar article for Vietnam markets.

 ---
 ## What to look for when buying ETFs